 Now, Cloud storage apps such as Dropbox and SkyDrive allow users to share files from their phone to the cloud and then access them from their computer.
-And, once files are shared in the cloud, users can free up space by deleting them from their phones.
+And, once files are shared in the cloud, you can free up space by deleting them from their phones.

 In this situation, can we find a simpler and more useful way to increase android internal storage space?

-Method 5: Use Terminal Emulator App
+Method 5.
+Use Terminal Emulator App